 Zubsolv is available in six different doses, each with its distinct shape.
 Similar to Suboxone, Zubsolv also has a buprenorphine-to-naloxone ratio of 4:1.

-The Zubsolv dosage forms:
+Zubsolv comes in these dosage forms:

 On the other hand, Zubsolv is only available as a sublingual pill that is also taken by placing it under the tongue.
 No other Zubsolv formulation exists.